5 Painful Dental Ailments And What To Do

 Also known as cavities, tooth decay impacts a massive portion of the world’s population.
 When you bite down, cavities can be recognised by sudden unexplained toothache, tooth sensitivity, and pain.

 Fluoride treatments are your first line of defence when a cavity has started developing.
-A few remedies for tooth decay are filings, crowns, root canals, or tooth extractions.
+A few remedies for tooth decay are fillings, crowns, root canals, or tooth extractions.
 Brushing your teeth twice daily and regular flossing will go a long way in prevention.

 Enamel Erosion